hajak-li/learnGit/readme.txt

 My boss is stupid.

 Creating a new branch is quick and simple.

+Fix bug